sociovirology/aiv_detection_environment/README.md

 # Analysis of MinION sequence data from water and sediment samples for avian influenza detection in California wetlands

 This github repository includes code (and links to data) from the manuscript:
-Code for "Linking remote sensing for targeted surveillance of Avian Influenza virus via tangential flow ultra-filtration and whole segment amplification in California wetlands"
+"Linking remote sensing for targeted surveillance of Avian Influenza virus via tangential flow ultra-filtration and whole segment amplification in California wetlands"
 Madeline M. McCuen | Maurice E. Pitesky | Ana Paula da Silva | Rodrigo A. Gallardo | Jeff J. Buler | Sarai Acosta | Alex Wilcox | Ronald F. Bond | Samuel L. Díaz-Muñoz

 If you are reading or using this, let us know how these data were useful for you.
 Always open to collaborate!
 Please contact us!